 Experiment M{tp}^{max} M{lat}^{max} M{sf}^{min} M{rs}^{max} M{ts}^{max}

-Basic 10 Mb/s 1/15 s 5 1.6 1
+Basic 10 Mb/s 1/15 S 5 1.6 1

-Instant Shift 10 Mb/s 1/15 s 5 1.6 1
+Instant Shift 10 Mb/s 1/15 S 5 1.6 1

 Gradual Shift #1 10 Mb/s 1/15 s 5 1.6 1

 Gradual Shift #2 10 Mb/s 1/15 s 5 1.6 1

 Changing SLOs #1 256 Kb/s 1/30 s 20 0.25 1

 Changing SLOs #2 5 Mb/s 1/15 s 10 1.0 1

-1) Basic Performance and Efficiency Evaluation: Initially, we perform a basic experiment where the algorithms operate in regular environment conditions and are required to meet the SLOs in Table II.
+SLOs in Table II.
 During this experiment, we run algorithms for 1.28×10^6 environment steps (RL processes individual observations, while AIF batches of 32), each 6,400 steps performing evaluation.
-Evaluation involves executing inference deterministically, without learning, in a separate copy of the environment.
-The evaluation sequence is repeated eight times at once, each time for 640 steps, starting from one of eight corner positions in our action space, A. This approach allows us to summarize the performance of the algorithms with mean and standard deviation across various starting points.
+Evaluation involves executing inference deterministically, without learning in a separate copy of the environment.
+The evaluation sequence is repeated eight times at once, each time for 640 steps, starting from one of eight corner positions in our action space, \mathcal{A} .
+This approach allows us to summarize the performance of the algorithms with mean and standard deviation across various starting points.
 In this experiment, we evaluate the performance and efficiency of the algorithms by measuring SLO compliance, CPU time, and memory usage.

-2) Instant Distribution Shift: DCCS are subject to unexpected network spikes, dynamically changing topology, and various failures.
+- 2) Instant Distribution Shift: DCCS are subject to unexpected network spikes, dynamically changing topology, and various failures.
 Hence, it is critical that algorithms can detect and handle such challenges.
 To assess the adaptable capabilities of the algorithms, we conduct this experiment where a client is suddenly facing a significantly reduced network bandwidth (1 Mb/s).
 To simulate this, we implement this limitation in our video streaming server and pre-collect the respective metrics.
-Then, we proceed with the training and evaluation of the pre-trained models (building on the basic preferences and performance metrics discussed in the previous subsection) using this new dataset while maintaining the same SLOs as outlined in Table II.

-3) Gradual Distribution Shift: Often, environmental dynamics may evolve more gradually.
+Then, we proceed with the training and evaluation of the pre-trained models (building on the basic preferences and performance metrics discussed in the previous subsection) using this new dataset while maintaining the same SLOs as outlined in Table II. - 3) Gradual Distribution Shift: Often, environmental dynamics may evolve more gradually.
 In such circumstances, an intelligent algorithm within DCCS should capture the trajectory of system metrics and act accordingly.
 This proactive property-crucial for DCCS [6], [10], [34]-is inspected in this experiment.
-Suppose a user is attending an online meeting via a mobile device, and suddenly they expose the device to an additional workload.
+Suppose a user is attending an online meeting via a mobile device and suddenly they expose the device to an additional workload.
 This raises the device temperature, potentially to a point that damages the device.
 To facilitate cooling, applications should reduce their resource consumption.